Dolutegravir/rilpivirine

-Dolutegravir/rilpivirine, sold under the brand name Juluca, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS.
+Dolutegravir/rilpivirine (DTG/RPV), sold under the brand name Juluca, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS.
 It contains the medicines dolutegravir and rilpivirine.
-It is taken by mouth.
+It is taken orally (by mouth).

 The most common adverse reactions (of all severity grades) are diarrhea and headache.

 Dolutegravir/rilpivirine was approved for use in the United States in November 2017, and for use in the European Union in May 2018.

 Medical uses

 Dolutegravir/rilpivirine is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in adults who are virologically suppressed (HIV-1 RNA <50 copies/mL) on a stable antiretroviral regimen for at least six months with no history of virological failure and no known or suspected resistance to any non-nucleoside reverse transcriptase inhibitor or integrase inhibitor.